Conclave: the secretive end to unannounced campaigns

 Among the many Roman sayings about popes is one that goes: "He who enters a conclave as a pope comes out as a cardinal."
 That has not always proven true, however.

-In 1939, Cardinal Eugenio Pacelli entered the conclave the odds-on favorite.
+In 1939, Cardinal Eugenio Pacelli entered the conclave the odds-on favourite.
 He fell one vote short of election on the second ballot and won it on the third to become Pope Pius XII.

 (Reporting By Tom Heneghan; Editing by Pravin Char)